-Students who are repeating an externship for a second semester, whether paid or unpaid, must have their Supervisor submit a brief email describing how the externship will be substantially different, what different projects they will be working on, and the increased educational value of a second semester in that externship.
+Students can repeat an externship one time at the same placement and follow the standard registration procedures.
+Students seeking to repeat an externship for more than on additional semester, whether paid or unpaid, must have their Supervisor submit a brief email describing how the externship will be substantially different, what different projects they will be working on, and the increased educational value of a second semester in that externship.
 This information should be sent directly from the Supervisor to externships@law.du.edu.